DOSull/spatial-epi/README.md

 Three sets of models are available here as detailed below.

+**Note that the two epidemic models below produce different results**.
+We believe this is also true of the two models from which they are derived.
+These models produce results that appear to match well with those of the models on which they are based.

 ## Distributed stochastic branching model
 This model is a **spatially distributed** (i.e. regionalised) reimplementation of the stochastic [branching process](https://en.wikipedia.org/wiki/Branching_process) model described in